How to Teach Kids About Money

 Money Lesson #5: Loan Your Kids Money

 Stay with me on this one.
-If your child is adamant for something he really really really wants.
+If your child is adamant about something he really really really wants.
 We have all been there.
 He has blown his savings and just won’t relent.
 Explain to him that you could loan him the money.
 This will teach him a very important lesson that even if the bank gives you a bit more money, it’s going to come with a cost.

 If the toy is $10, tell him that you will finance his purchase today.
 Until he earns the $10 in total, he will have to pay you $0.50 weekly and then repay the entire $10.
 Chances are he’ll rethink what he really really really wanted and turn that into a playground tactic to make money from kids during annual candy sales at school.
 (Watch out for that one.)